tedirghazali/alga-css/README.md

 }
 ```

-For mixing CSS properties, we provide `props` custom property.
+to mix the CSS properties, we provide `props` custom property, this only allow to get CSS properties from `@set` custom atRule.

 ```css
 @set className {